 This is another all-purpose camera accessory and there are plenty of options out there.
 But for the sake of simplicity, look for a flashgun that is compatible with your camera’s metering system so exposure control is automatic.

 If cash is a concern and you’re not afraid of a challenge, look for a fully manual flash.
 You’ll be surprised at what results you can achieve for not much money at all!
+And actually, there are some major advantages to using a manual flashgun, the results are consistent, for example, and it’s easy to adjust their impact.

 06 Flash diffuser

 A flashgun is great at giving you extra light to work with, but sometimes you need a bit more subtlety.
-A simple sheet of clear plastic can often make all the difference, helping to soften the light and make it more flattering for your subjects.
+A simple sheet of translucent plastic can often make all the difference, helping to soften the light and make it more flattering for your subjects.

 Flash diffusers are easy to use and very effective pieces of kit.